Appearance

 Discovery

 The CLI has commands to generate models from existing database schema.
 It creates one data model per database table and generates relations between them when specified in database schema.
-Discovery outputs YAML that can be imported to Supersimple by using import
+Discovery outputs YAML that can be imported to Supersimple by using the import

 command.